 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway for shingle projects while keeping total weight within a single haul.
+The 10-yard can fits a tight driveway, keeping shingle weight within legal tonnage for a single haul today.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Mesa home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.